 For example, we had this happen during our flight from New York JFK to Reykjavik, Iceland.

 Our flight actually left late, as the planned departure time was 8:25 PM.
 Our planned arrival time was supposed to be 6:20 AM.
 As stated above, we actually got to Iceland at 5:33 AM.
 Our flight time was only 4 hours and 49 minutes.
-For a red-eye flight, that’s not much time to sleep, even though we were able to get a good 2 hours nap (more on my thoughts about Icelandair to come).
+For a red-eye flight, that’s not much time to sleep, even though we were able to get a good 2 hours nap (Here are more of my thoughts about our flights with Icelandair).

 How’d we get there so early?
 It turned out that there was a pretty strong tailwind on our route the night of our flight.